bnnyng/garden/content/literature-notes/2023-chiang-will-ai-become-the-new-mckinsey.md

 	- Machine learning helps draw users to social media; McKinsey helped Purdue Pharma escalate sales of OxyContin during the opioid epidemic.
 In both cases, the agent helps corporations sell products and services at the detriment of consumers.
 	- AI is a cheap replacement for human workers; McKinsey helped normalize mass layoffs to increase stock prices and executive compensation.
 In both cases, the agent causes economic disruption; McKinsey “contributed to the destruction of the middle class in America.”
 - Chiang focuses on the “execution” role of management consultancies like McKinsey.
 The main benefit of such consultancies is removing blame from the client.
-	- This doesn’t quite align with the claim in Chiang’s referenced [[mckinsey-and-company-capitals-willing-executioners]], which begins by arguing that McKinsey’s secrecy allows them to also avoid blame.
+	- This doesn’t quite align with the claim in Chiang’s referenced [[2019-current-affairs-mckinsey-and-company]], which begins by arguing that McKinsey’s secrecy allows them to also avoid blame.
 Perhaps things have changed?
 	- Similarly, AI allows companies to blame “the algorithm” for any negative effects.
 - To prevent AI from becoming another version of McKinsey, we must also define the term “artificial intelligence” itself.
 	- If AI is a set of technologies that helps companies reduce cost, we risk it parallelling McKinsey’s role as “capital’s willing executioners.”